Active Green Committee!

 Dagorhir is a full-contact medieval reenactment with influences from every fantasy universe in the known world.
 It is a game that combines various forms of martial arts with creativity and athleticism.
 It is a great way for people interested in fantasy scenarios and various aspects of literature, such as the Lord of the Rings, to get active and have a great time.
 There is an outlet within Dagorhir for anyone, and all are welcome.

 For more information, contact Dan Mondoux.
-They meet Thursdays at 6pm in A-gym.
+They meet Tuesday at 6:15pm in A-gym.

 This student club practices/teaches different dances such as: hip-hop, break dances, salsa & ballroom dancing.
 There is also a dance club.